 Specialty Certificate Examination in Neurology

-The Specialty Certificate Examination in Neurology is delivered once a year.
+The Specialty Certificate Examination in Neurology is delivered every nine months.

 There are no entry requirements for the SCE in Neurology, although trainees in UK training posts would normally take the SCE in their penultimate year of higher specialty training.